gotchoices/wyselib/README.md

 handler files.
 See the index.js file in this package for an example of how this is done.

+## Legacy Components

-Wyselib also includes a number of legacy run-time modules targetd for Tcl/Tk.
+Wyselib also includes a number of legacy run-time modules targeted for Tcl/Tk.
 These are not needed for new application development in a browser using [Wylib](http://github.com/gotchoices/wylib).